Allen L. Bartlett: Career

-Upon being ordained a priest in 1959, Rev. Bartlett served at parishes in Alabama and West Virginia, including as rector of historic Zion Church in Charles Town, West Virginia from 1961 to 1970.
+After ordination to the priesthood in 1959, Bartlett served at parishes in Alabama and West Virginia, including as rector of historic Zion Church in Charles Town, West Virginia from 1961 to 1970.
 As Dean of Christ Church Cathedral (Louisville, Kentucky) from 1970 to 1986, he formed an inner-city street ministry to serve the poor and homeless, as well as facilitated civic, ecclesiastical and artistic events in the cathedral.

 He moved to Philadelphia in 1986 to become coadjutor to bishop Lyman Ogilby, and succeeded him as bishop.
 Approximately 6500 people and 17 bishops led by Presiding Bishop Edmund L. Browning and bishop Ogilby attended his consecration at the Philadelphia Civic Center.
 While the controversy over ordination of women calmed somewhat, that concerning race relations continued.
-Rt.Rev.
-Bartlett also became embroiled in controversy concerning the ordination of homosexuals.
+Bartlett also became embroiled in controversy concerning the ordination of gay persons.

-Since his retirement, Bishop Bartlett has assisted in the Episcopal Diocese of Washington (2001-2004) (initially with congregations resisting bishop pro tempore Jane Holmes Dixon and later under Bishop John Chane, as well as participated in the Pennsylvania diocese's oral history project.
+Since his retirement, Bishop Bartlett has assisted in the Episcopal Diocese of Washington (2001-2004) (initially with congregations resisting bishop pro tempore Jane Holmes Dixon and later under Bishop John Chane,.
+He also participated in the Pennsylvania diocese's oral history project.